 - An Add-ins message box will pop up.

-- Check Solver Add-in and select OK from the message box.
+- Check Solver Add-in and click OK.

 Read More: How to Solve Blending Linear Programming Problem with Excel Solver